AnsBenO/story-corner/README.md

         -   Tokens are revoked upon logout.
         -   Refresh tokens have a usage limit (3 times) to prevent abuse.
 -   **Order status notification using websocket**:
-    -   Notifying the user about the status of thier orders after processing.
+    -   Notifying the user about the status of their orders after processing.
--   **Error Handeling with a Global Controller Adviser**
+-   **Error Handling with a Global Controller Adviser**
     -   Ensure that the error responses are consistent and well defined for easier integration with the frontend.

 ### Security